berdon/jalfi/README.md

 # jalfi
-Compiler written using the Sif tokenizer/lexer.
+Compiler (stupid and minimal) written using the Sif tokenizer/lexer.

 ##### Dependencies
 Jalfi compiles down to LLVM IR then uses GCC for linking.